-- To access Saved Views, simply check out the left-hand navigation panel and scroll down to the Saved Views section.
+To access Saved Views, simply go to the left menu and scroll all the way down to the Saved Views section.
 There, you will see a number of preset saved views that you can utilize as-is, edit, or replace altogether with your preferred view set-up.

-Note: Craft.io allows five Saved Views per Workspace, and comes with five preset Saved Views to help you easily access typically useful views.
+Note: Craft.io comes with 5 preset Saved Views to help you easily access typically useful views.

-- To rename a Saved View, click on the three-dot icon beside the view name, and click Rename View.
+To rename a Saved View, click on the Actions menu beside the view name, and click Rename View.

-- To edit a Saved View, simply click on the view you’d like to edit from the left-hand navigation panel and make your desired changes to that view.
+To edit a Saved View, simply click on the view you’d like to edit from the left menu and make your desired changes to that view.
 Switch from Kanban to Table, add custom fields, filter and sort as you wish and sort however makes sense to your process.
-Then, click on the three-dot icon beside the view name, and select Save View.
+Then, click on Actions menu beside the view name, and select Save View.
 Craft.io has now saved your current customizations to this view name.

 Doing so will mean you lose any immediate changes just made to this view, and returning to the settings as per the original Saved View created.
 This is useful for when your Saved View is regularly utilized in its first iteration, yet you still want the flexibility to play around with filters and other layout elements without losing the initial Saved View benefits.